jvandertil/blog/content/posts/2019-12-22_AuthorizingManagedServiceIdentityAzureSQL.md

 ## Running from Azure DevOps
 Since the database is protected by a firewall, I have to add the Azure DevOps agent IP address to the firewall rules temporarily.
-The easiest way I could think of was running a powershell script to set variable.
+The easiest way I could think of was running a PowerShell script to set a variable.
 ```powershell
 $clientIp = (curl https://icanhazip.com).Content